-A new policy paper by the UK Government has set out key aims for AI regulation.
+A new policy paper by the UK Government has set out key aims for the regulation of AI.
 One principle stood out for me, “accountability for the outcomes produced by AI and legal liability must always rest with an identified or identifiable legal person - whether corporate or natural”.

-This is kind of how a Data Protection Officer is tasked with monitoring compliance with the UK GDPR and other data protection laws and policies.
+This is a bit like how a Data Protection Officer is tasked with monitoring compliance with the UK GDPR and other data protection laws and policies.
 Which made me think, as a future “AI Officer”, is there something akin to the CIA triad of confidentiality, integrity and availability that is at the heart of information security?

 So, I propose the following: Explainability, Privacy and Fairness

-What would it take to trust an AI system with your life, your financial decisions, etc?
+What would it take for you to trust an AI system with your life, your financial decisions, etc?
 Trust is not a measurable quality like accuracy or fairness.
 Instead, it is a characteristic of the human-machine relationship.
-Explainability and transparency can answer questions such as:
+Explainability and transparency can answer questions like:

 And it has already had an impact in areas with existing accountability: